 High blood pressure (Hypertension) and sleep apnoea are definitely associated.
-There has been some struggle work out exactly which causes which and the time frames of these conditions.
-What is not in doubt is that both conditions are linked and, what is more, that this combination is not a healthy one.
+There has been some struggle to work out exactly which causes which.
+What is not in doubt is that both conditions are linked.
+What is more, is that this combination is not a healthy one.

-Habitual snorers are more likely to have high blood pressure and this is the case for both men and women.
-Roughly half of those with regular snoring will develop high blood pressure – this may be caused by an increase in release of stress related hormones brought on by snoring.
+Habitual snorers are more likely to have high blood pressure.
+This is the case for both men and women.
+Roughly half of those with regular snoring will develop high blood pressure.
+This may be caused by an increase in the release of stress-related hormones.
+All this is potentially brought on by snoring.
 Both conditions are linked to an increased risk of non-fatal and fatal heart attacks and strokes.
-Those with hypertension have roughly 30-50% chance of having sleep apnoea and those with both are more likely to a treatment resistance for their blood pressure.
-More recent work has suggested that snoring, even without sleep apnoea, may have an impact on cardiovascular disease – possibly because of the repeated vibrations.
+Those with hypertension have a roughly 30-50% chance of having sleep apnoea.
+Those with both are also more likely to a treatment resistance for their blood pressure.
+More recent work has suggested that snoring, even without sleep apnoea, may have an impact on cardiovascular disease.

 The good news is that if people are treated for their sleep apnoea it seems also to have a positive effect on their hypertension.